EmilioOJ/mt-4007/HW3/HW3.md

 <figure>
 <img src="HW3_files/figure-markdown_strict/unnamed-chunk-4-1.png"
-alt="Barplot by age intervals of 20 showing the relative frequency of hypertension" />
+alt="Barplot of the relative frequency of hypertension by age group and hypertension" />
-<figcaption aria-hidden="true">Barplot by age intervals of 20 showing
+<figcaption aria-hidden="true">Barplot of the relative frequency of
-the relative frequency of hypertension</figcaption>
+hypertension by age group and hypertension</figcaption>
 </figure>

 ## Cleaning datat